 With all above and below ground elements from the site, both natural and man-made, a developer can view an extensive overview of the site, simplifying the ability to make pivotal developmental decisions, plan their project at a number of touchpoints, and harness an overall understanding of the site that will eliminate likely issues later in the process.
-Through the ability to carry out over-ground and underground services, land surveyors can record all areas of land, removing any chance of missing out a component that could act as a hindrance to the project.
+Through the ability to carry out over-ground and underground services, land surveyors can record all areas of land at regular intervals, removing any chance of missing out a component that could act as a hindrance to the project.

 Importance of a Topographical Survey

 Another fundamental benefit from a topographical survey is that it establishes a baseline for the project and enables building contractors, construction workers and designers to maintain a view of the site as the development moves through stages until completion.
 The results from a topo survey are also distinctly more detailed than those from an ordnance survey.
-For instance, unlike an ordnance survey, a topographical survey harnesses updated information in regards to the layout of the site and boundary features.
+For instance, unlike an ordnance survey, a topographical survey harnesses updated information in regards to the site layout and boundary features.
 Depending on the nature of your site, a form of land survey such as a topographical survey could also play an important part in an application for planning permission with your local planning authority.

 Types of Topographic Surveys

 Before booking a topographic survey, you should understand the different types of surveys to ensure that you are choosing the right option for your project.
 However, a number of land surveys are in fact one and the same as topographical surveys.
-Examples of other names given to topographical surveys include contour surveys, detail surveys or terrain surveys.
+Examples of other names given to topo surveys include contour surveys, detail surveys or terrain surveys.

 Uses for Topographic Surveys

 Over the course of over three decades as an expert consultancy in land surveys, we have worked with numerous industries on a wide variety of projects.
-Topo surveys offer pivotal insight on any development site to benefit the plans of the developer, so it will come as no surprise to learn that we have worked with clients working on both commercial and private projects.
+Topo surveys offer pivotal insight on any site to benefit the plans of the developer, so it will come as no surprise to learn that we have worked with clients working on both commercial and private projects.

 We also guarantee that every land survey we carry out is given the same level of detail and attention, whether it is for a small-scale private project or a significant commercial infrastructure project.